How to Make a Lung Model in 6 Easy Steps

 Make a model lung activity from Human Body Learning Lab

-Learn more about your amazing lungs
+Learn more about the amazing human lungs!